robenkleene/design-references/after-effects/tutorials/after-effects-energy-ball.md

 1. Duplicate the `Noise Highlights` layer, name the duplicate `Noise Highlights Shine`.
 2. Apply a `CC Radial Fast Blur` to `Noise Highlights Shine`.
 Under `Effect Controls > CC Radial Fast Blur`, set `Zoom: Brightest`, `Amount: 79`

+## Flickering

+1. Add a new solid layer on top of the other layers and name it `Light Flare`.